M. Steven Piver M.D. Center for Women's Health & Wellness

 Buffalo, NY 14214

 The Footprints on the Heart Program helps families deal with the loss of a baby caused by miscarriage, ectopic pregnancy, stillbirth, and newborn death.
-Grieving has no set time frame and varies from person to person.
-Take the time that is right for you.
-To help you cope, we provide a variety of support resources.

 If you've experienced the loss of a baby, we can help.